Legal rights of women in history: Edwardian Era laws

 In 1911, under English law, the earliest age at which a girl could contract a valid marriage was 12; boys had to be 14.
 Under the lnfants Settlement Act 1855, a valid settlement could be made by a woman at 17 with the approval of the court, while the age for a man was 20; by the Married Women's Property Act 1907, any settlement by a husband of his wife's property was not valid unless executed by her if she was of full age, or confirmed by her after she attained full age.

 An unmarried woman was liable for the support of illegitimate children till they attain the age of 16.
 She was generally assisted, in the absence of agreement, by an affiliation order granted by magistrates.
 A married woman having separate property was, under the Married Women's Property Acts 1882 and 1908, liable for the support of her parents, husband, children and grandchildren becoming chargeable to any union or parish.

 In common law, the father, rather than the mother, was entitled to the custody of a legitimate child up to the age of 16, and could only forfeit such right by misconduct.
 But the Court of Chancery, wherever there was trust property and the infant could be made a ward of court, took a less rigid view of the paternal rights and looked more to the interest of the child, and consequently in some cases to the extension of the mother's rights in common law.

 Legislation tended in the same direction.
 By the Custody of Infants Act 1873, the Court of Chancery was empowered to enforce a provision in a separation deed, giving up the custody or control of a child to the mother.
 The Judicature Act 1873 enacted that, in questions relating to the custody and education of infants, the rules of equity should prevail.

-The most remarkable disabilities under which women were still placed in 1910 were the exclusion of female heirs from succession to real estate, except in the absence of a male heir; and the fact that a husband could obtain a divorce for the adultery of his wife, while a wife could obtain it only for her husband's adultery if coupled with some other cause, such as cruelty or desertion.
+Historically significant disabilities under which women were still placed in 1910 were the exclusion of female heirs from succession to real estate, except in the absence of a male heir; and the fact that a husband could obtain a divorce for the adultery of his wife, while a wife could obtain it only for her husband's adultery if coupled with some other cause, such as cruelty or desertion.

-Almost all existing disabilities were lifted by the Sex Disqualification (Removal) Act 1919.
+Nearly all existing disabilities were lifted by the Sex Disqualification (Removal) Act 1919.